contactsunny/katacoda-scenarios/hashmap_iteration_types/step1.md

 You should now see the code in your editor.

+Before we can run any command on the code, we'll have to change the working directory to where our code is.
+For this, we'll run the following command:

+`cd HashMap_Iteration_Types`{{execute}}

 Let's now build the project, run the following command:

 `mvn clean install`{{execute}}